olblak/k8s/README.md

   secret-<secret_name>: linked
   Each time we update a secret resource, we search for all pods with label secret-<secret_name> = linked And we recreate them.
-  Which is the solution implemented in scripts right now but it introduce down time
+  Which is the solution implemented in scripts right now
 3. We need to find a way to do safe rolling update, at the moment we only delete/create pods

 #### ConfigMap